dhutapratama/docs/frontend.md

 Others, preferring to stick with the backend language they are comfortable with, have developed solutions that allow the construction of modern web application UIs while still primarily utilizing their backend language of choice.
 For example, in the [Rails](https://rubyonrails.org/) ecosystem, this has spurred the creation of libraries such as [Turbo](https://turbo.hotwired.dev/) [Hotwire](https://hotwired.dev/), and [Stimulus](https://stimulus.hotwired.dev/).

-Within the Lets ecosystem, the need to create modern, dynamic frontends by primarily using PHP has led to the creation of [Lets Livewire](https://laravel-livewire.com) and [Alpine.js](https://alpinejs.dev/).
+Within the Lets ecosystem, the need to create modern, dynamic frontends by primarily using GO has led to the creation of [Lets Livewire](https://laravel-livewire.com) and [Alpine.js](https://alpinejs.dev/).

 <a name="livewire"></a>
 ### Livewire